IvanGav/Namerizer/namerizer/lib/util/README.md

 - String or null **preferred_name**
 - String **picture**, which contains url of picture
 - String **gender**, which is either: "Male", "Female" or "Non Binary"
+- String **key**, which is used as name "key.png" for the picture in storage (is not included in Student class, used only for deleting a student)

 **profiles** contains professor profiles, by **uid**.